 Marin City Hub (Donahue & Terners, Sausalito)

-Best for travelers comfortable with figuring out public transportation or those on a budget, this shuttle stop is accessible by Marin Transit as well as Golden Gate Transit busses which travel to and from San Francisco.
+Best for travelers comfortable with figuring out public transportation or those on a budget, this shuttle stop is accessible by Marin Transit as well as Golden Gate Transit buses which travel to and from San Francisco.
 There is no free parking available at this stop.

 Shuttles run about every 10 minutes on weekends and holidays, as well as weekdays during the peak summer season.
 Keep in mind, the last shuttles of the day fill up, so plan to reserve your seat ahead of time!

 PLEASE NOTE: You do not need to make both a parking reservation and a shuttle reservation.
-Pick one or the other depending on you needs.
+Pick one or the other depending on your needs.
 When calculating the total Muir Woods cost for your day trip make sure to include the cost of your entrance tickets in addition to your parking or shuttle reservation.

 Planning a Last Minute Trip to Muir Woods

 If you are planning a last-minute trip to Muir Woods, there are a few more things you should know.